TheToxProject/client/ReadMe.md

 ### Quick start

 - `npm run build` to build the project (at least the first time)
-- `npm run serve-web` to preview in the browser at http://localhost:8000/index.web.html or http://localhost:8000/webpack-dev-server/index.web.html with webpack-dev-server and hot reload enabled
+- `npm run serve:web` to preview in the browser at http://localhost:8000/index.web.html or http://localhost:8000/webpack-dev-server/index.web.html with webpack-dev-server and hot reload enabled

 Congratulations!
 You've just successfully run the project as a Website App.